McAelanRemigio/VeraRubin/README.md

 ## Project Overview

-We are a student team at California State University exploring and analyzing **INSERT object data** from Rubin’s datasets.
+We are a student team at California State University exploring and analyzing **Pulsating Stars** from Rubin’s datasets.
 Our goals include:

 - Identifying variable stars and their types using catalogs and variability statistics
 - Classifying stars using color and periodicity